hannseman/homebridge-mi-hygrothermograph/README.md

     }
 ]
 ```

+If the `timeout` parameter is set to `0` timeouts are disabled and and devices will not be reported as unresponsive to Homekit.

 ### Naming
 By default the Humidity and Temperature accessories visible in the Home-app will have the names "Humidity" and "Temperature".
 They can be changed in the Home-app if wanted.